AndreRudolph/impulsephp-doc/docs/installation.md

 <a name="installation"></a>
 # Installation

-For a simple installation you can unpack the downloaded zip, rename the directory (if you want) and afterwards you have to run the following command.
+For an installation you can unpack the downloaded zip, rename the directory and afterwards you have to run the following command inside the project directory.

 <div>
   <div class="code-header">